Kubernetes Patterns 2nd Edition Reading Group Report

 Operator

-However, this reading group did not include any reading or discussion on this topic, as most of the participants had no experience in Operator development and had few opportunities to be involved in it in their current SRE work, and it was determined that this was not a high priority.
+However, this reading group did not include any reading or discussion on this topic, as most of the participants had no experience with Operator development and had few opportunities to be involved in it in their current SRE work, and it was therefore deemed not to be a high priority.

 Internal Developer Platform